Research

 Location: The place of the event.
 The location may have up to four jurisdictional levels separated by commas.
 The smallest jurisdiction is at the left, larger jurisdictions to the right.
 A maximum of 30 characters per jurisdiction is permitted.

 A minimum of 4 complete Fitzpatrick name, date, event, and location groups must be submitted by a contributor in order to be included in the database.
 Each entry satisfying the screening criteria will then be added to The Collection along with the name of the person submitting that entry.
-Files may be submitted in GEDCOM, spreadsheet, or document format as described below.
+Files may be submitted in GEDCOM, spreadsheet, or document format.
+Currently, the submission window is closed, but join the List to learn more details on The Collection and future research.